I bet that you’ve been on some dangerous assignments.

 Did something go seriously wrong at some point?
-Did you ever think “this is it, I don’t think that I will make it, what a fool to put myself in this situation.”
+Did you ever think “this is it, I don’t think that I will make it, what a fool I’ve been, to put myself in this situation.”

-If you are relating to this, you are probably one of our typical readers.
-Those who love the thrill of adventure… Danger even.
+If you’re relating to this, you’re probably one of our typical readers — those who love the thrill of adventure.
+Perhaps even danger?

-At the same time, you probably have a family who wants you to take care of yourself more; who think that you should be more careful; more choosy about where you do business and who you do business with.
+At the same time, you probably have a family who wants you to take care of yourself more; who think that you should be more careful; more selective about where you do business and with whom you do business.

 On every new work assignment, you hope that nothing will go seriously wrong.
 You might be sufficiently knowledgeable and experienced that you feel sure that you could handle any problem, any issue.
-You obviously hope that this next work trip will go smoothly but at the same time, you are choosing to work in some of the most desolate, hostile and physically challenging places on Earth.
+You hope that this next work trip will go smoothly, but at the same time, you’re choosing to work in some of the most desolate, hostile and physically challenging places on Earth.

-Fortunately, small problems are frequent and significant problems are rare.
+Fortunately, small problems are frequent and significant issues are rare.
 Small problems represent opportunities to gain satisfaction.
-Major problems can be life threatening.
-The next time you confront a big problem you hope that backup is nearby, either from the operator that you are contracted to or from emergency services in the country that you are working in.
+Significant problems can be life-threatening.
+The next time you confront a big challenge you hope that backup is nearby, either from the operator that you get contracted to or from emergency services in the country that you’re working.

-In a difficult situation, there will only be a handful of phone numbers worth calling.
+In an awkward situation, there will only be a handful of phone numbers worth calling.
 These numbers might include your embassy, company head office and your agent.
-Your mobile phone signal might be intermittent; your battery might be low.
+Your mobile phone signal might be intermittent; your battery might be running low.
 Your embassy might leave you on hold.
-Your company head office might be closed for the night.
+Your company head office might already get closed for the night.

-Who is your agent?
-What kind or relationship do you have with them?
+Who’s your agent?
+What kind of relationship do you have with them?
 Do you trust them?
 Or are they just a ‘necessary evil’ in the process of finding work?

 When you have a big problem and need help, it makes sense to have as many options as possible so that you can get the word out.
-It is better that you trust and feel that you can rely on all of your work networks.
+You should trust and feel that you can rely on all of your work networks.

 Of course not.